 If the Depositary is notified of or there occurs any change in nominal value or any subdivision, combination or any other reclassification of the deposited securities or any recapitalization, reorganization, sale of assets substantially as an entirety, merger or consolidation affecting the issuer of the deposited securities or to which it is a party that is mandatory and binding on the Depositary, then the Depositary shall, if required, surrender the old deposited securities and hold the new securities or other property delivered to it.
-However, the Depositary may elect to sell those new deposited securities if in the opinion of the Depositary it is not lawful or not practical for it to hold those new deposited securities and not be distributed to ADS holders without registration under the Securities had been redeemed.
+However, the Depositary may elect to sell those new deposited securities if in the opinion of the Depositary it is not lawful or not practical for it to hold those new deposited securities may not be distributed to ADS holders without registration under the Securities Act of 1933 or for any other reason, at public or private sale, at such places and on such terms as it deems proper and proceed as if those new deposited securities had been redeemed.